A logo is the face of a brand in the eyes of the world and over time becomes synonymous with the brand identity or its products.

 These logo designs answer questions we never knew we were asking about these brands and their identity.
 They tell a story and make you think.
 They make you feel something.
 When logos and brands work together and mesh seamlessly, sparks fly.

 There are a variety of elements that can go into a logo design to make it successful -- from the color choice to the imagery used and even down to the font.
 Logos have a way of making an impact on your audience in both subtle and striking ways.
 And it's up to you to decide in what way you want your logo to hit.

-Logo designs are an integral part of a brand strategy and branding itself.
+Cool logo designs are an integral part of a brand strategy and branding itself.
 They are the face of a brand.
 They are the visual part of a brand — its soul.
 A good logo can leave consumers feeling happy and positive, a bad logo can make them look away and never give your company a second chance.